saurabhs679/AgileMinds-Soen6011summer2023/README.md

 The platform can recommend relevant job opportunities based on the results of these assessments.
 Candidates can post the assessment results in their profiles.

+### Networking Opportunities:
+Facilitate networking by integrating features such as user profiles, messaging systems, and professional networking groups or forums.
+This allows job seekers to connect with industry professionals, mentors, and potential employers.

+### Interview Preparation Resources:
+Provide interview tips, commonly asked questions, and resources to help users prepare for job interviews.
+This feature can include video tutorials, mock interview simulations, and advice on interview strategies.

 ### System Security
 The career services platform prioritizes the security and confidentiality of user data:
 User login credentials are securely stored using industry-standard encryption techniques.